Skip to main content

 A state of poor metabolic health, such as that seen in metabolic syndrome, sends distress signals back to this command center.
 High levels of insulin and inflammatory markers can interfere with the normal pulsatile release of GnRH and TRH from the hypothalamus.

 This interference can lead to suppressed TSH and LH output, resulting in lower production of both thyroid hormones and testosterone.
 In this scenario, simply adding external hormones to the system might be insufficient.
 The core issue lies in the disrupted central signaling and the poor cellular environment downstream.
-Understanding your is the first step toward ensuring the hormonal signals you introduce are received with clarity, allowing your body to execute their instructions and restore function.
+Understanding your metabolic profile is the first step toward ensuring the hormonal signals you introduce are received with clarity, allowing your body to execute their instructions and restore function.

 Intermediate